john202020/loose/Readme.md

 ```javascript
 lc.disposeRegistered();
 ```

+### Depedency
+It depends on jquery (at least v.1.7) to emit and listen javascript event.

 ### Further development
 This library is on its initial stage.
 A lot more can be implemented.
 We suggest following pending development.